ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

 features.
 When present, any attempts to register the vector operations package with  a given  symbol table  will fail  causing a  compilation error.

+(11) exprtk_disable_caseinsensitivity
+This define  will disable  case-insensitivity when  matching variables and  functions.
+Furthermore  all reserved  and keywords  will only  be acknowledged when in all lower-case.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~